compomics/moFF/README.txt

 moFF
 ====

- A modest Feature Finder (but still robust) to extract feature in MS1 Data
+ A modest Feature Finder (but still robust) to extract apx MS1 itensity directly from Thermo raw

-moFF is  written in python and it is based on a Go library that is able to read .RAW file from Thermos machine
+moFF is written in python and it is based on a Go library that is able to read raw file from Thermo machine

 Required library :

 Python 2.7
 pandas  > 0.14.1
 numpy > 1.9.0
-argparse > 1.2.1
+argparse > 1.2.1 i
+glob
+sci-learn >
+logging
+itertools
+os
+argparse
+re

+moFF is composed by two  stand alone modules : moff_mbr.py to run the matching between run moff.py for the apex intensity

+To run both modules moff_all.py is able to launch the mbr and the apex modules for the total  workflow

 moFF uses txic to read the .raw file, the execute txic must be located in the same folder where you have moFF.py file.